ReSurfEMG/ReSurfEMG/README.md

 EMG.

+### Program files

+The main program in this repository (made of the modules in the resurfemg folder) contains functions for analysis of EMG and other electrophysiological signals.
+This analysis often includes analysis of signals from machines i.e. ventilators as well.

 ### Folders and Notebooks

 Our [guide to notebooks](https://github.com/ReSurfEMG/ReSurfEMG/blob/main/notebooks_guide.md) is under construction.
 To look around keep in mind the following distinction on folders: